University of Pennsylvania: Reputation and rankings

-Among its professional schools, the school of education was ranked number one in 2021 and Wharton School was ranked number one in 2022 and 2024 and the communication, dentistry, medicine, nursing, law and veterinary schools rank in the top 5 nationally.
-Penn's Law School was ranked number 4 in 2023 and Penn's School of Design and Architecture, and its School of Social Policy and Practice are ranked in the top 10.
+Among Penn's professional schools, the School of Education was ranked first in 2021, and the Wharton School was ranked first in 2022 and 2024.
+The Annenberg School for Communication, School of Dental Medicine, Perelman School of Medicine, School of Nursing, Law School, and School of Veterinary Medicine have all been ranked in the top five nationally.
+The Law School was ranked fourth in 2023.
+The School of Design and the School of Social Policy and Practice are also ranked in the top ten.